 der, geographical areas, proposer's gender, and age groups.
 Table OA6 in the Online Appendix presents the results for those interactions.
-Specifically, Panel a) model (1) includes interactions between age groups and gender, model (2) includes interactions between age groups and geographical areas, and model (3) includes interactions between age, gender, and geographical area.
+Specifically, Panel a) model (1) includes interactions between age groups and geographical areas, and model (2) includes interactions between age, gender, and geographical area.
 All specifications include a control for the gender of the proposer.
 We do not find evidence that a specific group is driving the estimates for the younger generation, while the effects for the mid-lifers seem to be driven mostly by the North.
 Finally, Panel b) presents the interaction between the gender of the proposer and the gender of the respondent.